cruzjoshua/cruzjoshua.github.io/projects/project-3.md

   - Java
 summary: An ICS-211 Program that fulfills most of the basics of programming.
 ---
 An online course I took that consists the basics of Java.
+Running this program will generate an array of random numbers, after which the user has several options: display the list of integers, sort the list of integers, search for a number, and quit the program.

 Code Overview:
 ```java